ByounghyunOh/cc-PowerShell/README.md

 ## Introduction
-During the working as IT Helpdesk, I've learned quite useful PowerShell script and the batch file.
-It saved me lot of time from repetitive tasks.
+While working at the IT Help Desk, I learned the quite useful PowerShell script and the batch file which saved me lot of time from repetitive tasks.

 I used PowerShell script and the batch file together, because some tasks can simply run with command line without the script.

 ## PowerShell Script